Table of Contents

 What Is Due Diligence?

 Due diligence is an investigation or audit performed by a prospective buyer to verify the seller’s claims.
 The main objective of the process is to confirm the accuracy and facts about a specific subject.
-It is one of the best ways to help a person analyze and mitigate the risk from an investment decision.
+It is one of the best ways to help a person analyse and mitigate the risk from an investment decision.
 This can be done by using available public information and other resources.
 You can use this strategy on any stock before investing your money in it.

 Types of Due Diligence